- November 27, 2023

 A wrongful death lawyer can help you sue a nursing home if a patient’s death is a result of negligence, neglect, or abuse.

 North Carolina law defines a “wrongful death” as one that is caused “by a wrongful act, neglect, or default of another” person or entity, of a kind that would have entitled the person to file a personal injury lawsuit had they survived (N.C.
 Gen. Stat. § 28A-18-2).
-The statute allows the wrongful death lawsuit to be filed by the personal representative of the deceased.
+Essentially, the personal representative of the deceased is taking the same actions, with a different name, as the loved one would have if they were still alive.

 - Evaluate your case to determine if it is valid and what it may be worth